kodeyeen/trailjs/README.md

 # trailjs

-Colored mouse trail effect that I implemented some time ago at my first job.
+Colored mouse trail effect that I implemented some time ago for my project.